Santosh1142/Get-Certified/README.md

 4.On Dashboard page, click on AddContest to create a Contest.

-5.Give the details of contest in the modal popup.
+5.Give the details of contest in the model popup.

 6.Click on AddParticipants button to add contestants to selected contest.